 - a.
 You will have a legally binding contract with us on the date you accept the offer in our offer letter.
 If the offer is conditional, this will be the date that you have fulfilled all of the conditions applicable to your first year of study which are specified in our offer letter (provided that in each case the date is within any timescale we have specified in our offer letter): - You must register with us before the start of each year of study.
 Only students who are registered have access to our facilities and services.
 Your contract will be cancelled if you do not register for any year of study within the registration period and an interruption of study (break in learning) has not been agreed by us.
 This period ends 2 weeks after your programme starts in each year of study. - If you change your mind after registering for the first year of study, you may cancel your contract at any time up to the end of the registration period (see paragraph 6 below).
 If you decide to cancel your contract you will lose any non-refundable deposit (see below) but we will give you a full refund of the fees that you have paid.
-Depending on the date your contract was made, you may also have a statutory right to cancel after the registration period has ended.
+Depending on the date your contract was made, you may also have a statutory right to cancel after the registration period has ended and to receive a full refund.
 If you cancel after the end of the registration period without a statutory right to do so, you may be charged.
-(Check below for further details about your rights to cancel). - You will only have one contract with us in respect of your programme and no new contract will be created when you register for any future years of study. - b.
-The contract will comprise the following:
+(Check below for further details about your rights to cancel). - You will only have one contract with us in respect of your programme and no new contract will be created when you register for any future years of study.

-- these Terms and Conditions; - our 'Key Facts about Fees' document which tells you everything you need to know about fees (including increases); - our offer letter (if you have both conditional and unconditional offer letters, the unconditional offer letter takes precedence over the conditional offer letter); - information on Course Finder (which supersedes and takes precedence over information about your programme which is in our prospectus see below); - our Student Charter and Student Code of Conduct which set out what you can expect from us and the behaviours, commitment and input that you will need to drive your academic success and student journey; and - all of the other Rules, Regulations, Policies and Procedures which apply to all students and which are accessible via links below.
+- b.
+The contract will comprise the following: - these Terms and Conditions; - our 'Key Facts about Fees' document which tells you everything you need to know about fees (including increases); - our offer letter (if you have both conditional and unconditional offer letters, the unconditional offer letter takes precedence over the conditional offer letter); - information on Course Finder (which supersedes and takes precedence over information about your programme which is in our prospectus - see below); - our Student Charter and Student Code of Conduct which set out what you can expect from us and the behaviours, commitment and input that you will need to drive your academic success and student journey; - (if you are under the age of 18 at the time you first register with us), our Policy for the Admission of Students Under 18 Years of Age; and - all of the other Rules, Regulations, Policies and Procedures which apply to all students and which are accessible via links below; and